PlatONnetwork/docs/docs/PlatON经济方案.md

 - Delegator

-  Energon owns Energon holders of alternative validator candidate. validators cannot delegate each other or self-delegate.
+  LAT owns LAT holders of alternative validator candidate. validators cannot delegate each other or self-delegate.

 The role relationship diagram is as follows. **To facilitate the subsequent description,  alternative validator candidates include alternative validators and validators.alternative validators include validator.**